Origin of Superman: DC Universe

 In 2025, Lex Luthor, alongside his allies Ultraman and the Engineer, infiltrates the Fortress of Solitude in search of secrets about Superman.
 Using her nanotech-enhanced body, the Engineer successfully restores the corrupted Kryptonian message, which Luthor then broadcasts to the world.
 Superman is devastated to discover that his biological parents intended for him to conquer Earth and take multiple wives to rebuild the Kryptonian race, a stark contrast to his long-held belief that they sent him to protect humanity.

 This revelation is part of a broader scheme orchestrated by Luthor, who is secretly collaborating with the nation of Boravia to justify an invasion of its neighbor, Jarhanpur, a conflict in which Superman had previously intervened.
-Luthor hopes that by discrediting Superman, public opinion will shift in favor of Boravia's aggression.
+Luthor hopes that by discrediting Superman, public opinion will shift in favor of Boravia's aggression, and he will have an excuse to kill him.

-Luthor’s plan unravels when his girlfriend, Eve Teschmacher, covertly sends Jimmy Olsen a series of selfies that reveal key details of the scheme in the background.
+Luthor's plan unravels when his girlfriend, Eve Teschmacher, covertly sends Jimmy Olsen a series of selfies that reveal key details of the scheme in the background.
 These images are later published in the Daily Planet by Lois Lane, exposing the truth.
-With his name cleared, Superman reaffirms his commitment to humanity, choosing to live by the values he was raised with, despite the painful knowledge of his parents’ original intentions.
+With his name cleared and Luthor arrested, Superman reaffirms his commitment to humanity, choosing to live by the values he was raised with, despite the knowledge of his parents' original intentions.